 The permission management mechanism of Alibaba Cloud includes Resource Access Management (RAM) and Security Token Service (STS).
 RAM user accounts with different permissions can be created to access Tablestore, and temporary access permission can also be granted to RAM users.
 RAM and STS greatly improve management flexibility and security.

 RAM is used to control the permissions of each account.
 RAM allows you to manage permissions by granting different permissions to different RAM user accounts created under Alibaba Cloud accounts.
-For more information, see RAM documentation.
+For more information, see What is RAM?.

 STS is a security credential (token) management system that grants users temporary access permission.
-For more information, see STS.
+For more information, see What is STS?.

 RAM and STS enable you to securely grant permissions to users without exposing your Alibaba Cloud account AccessKey pair.
 If the AccessKey pair of your Alibaba Cloud account is leaked, other users can operate on the resources under the account and access important information.